-But most had believed it should be changed rather than abolished.
+But most had believed it should be reformed rather than abolished.
 The Friedmans addressed this point in a subsequent column, entitled "Barking Cats" (19 February 1973), which has singular relevance to the European Union.
 They argued:

 What would you think of someone who said, "I would like to have a cat provided it barked"?
 Yet your statement that you favour an FDA provided it behaves as you believe desirable is precisely equivalent.
 The biological laws that specify the characteristics of cats are no more rigid than the political laws that specify the behavior of governmental agencies once they are established.